 I was recently asked to film a episode of Auction Party with Lawrence Llewellyn-Bowen at Liverpool Town Hall.

-I wasn't too sure at first, but they said the fee was £150, and that convinced me so off I toddled on a cold winter night the whole 100 yds stretch from my shop to the beautiful Liverpool Town Hall.
+I wasn't too sure at first, but I toddled on the whole 100 yds stretch from my shop to the beautiful Liverpool Town Hall.
 It was great fun the programme is all about raising money for charity and I struck up a relationship with St Johns Hospice afterwards and sell some of their donated objects for them.
-It went out 25th July.
+It was not good TV when it went out 25th July.

 I was recently asked to take part in an ITV programme called Auction Party hosted by Lawrence Llewelyn-Bowen.
 This should go out in June.